UPDATE: HIV Prophylaxis Following Non-Occupational Exposure

 - Nucleic acid amplification testing (NAAT) to screen for gonorrhea and chlamydia, based on site of exposure (AII)

-- Rapid plasma reagin (RPR) for syphilis (AIII)
+- Serologic screening for syphilis* (AIII)

 Clinicians should counsel patients about the risk of acquiring other STIs and symptoms that may occur; patients should be instructed to call their healthcare provider if symptoms occur.
 (AII)